telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 	</body>
 	</html>

+> **Important**
+>
-> Where are the mobile meta tags?
-Don't worry.
-The Kendo UI mobile Application will automatically add mobile meta tags for you at runtime.
+> The Kendo UI hybrid Application automatically adds mobile meta tags for you at runtime.

 ### Step 2: Add References to Kendo UI

-Just as with other parts of the Kendo UI framework, adding Kendo UI to your application is a simple process of copying the provided JavaScript and CSS assets in to your project and then configuring the CSS and JavaScript links.
-When setup, your app page should look something like this:
+Just as with other parts of the Kendo UI framework, adding Kendo UI to your application is a process of copying the provided JavaScript and CSS assets into your project and then configuring the CSS and JavaScript links.
+When set up, your app page should look similar to the one demonstrated in the example below.

+###### Example

 	<!DOCTYPE html>
 	<html>